Shivam-GLA/Shivam-GLA/README.md

 <br>

-💻 &nbsp;Working as a Software Development Engineer - 1 at Truminds Software Systems.
+💻 &nbsp;Working as a Frontend Development Engineer - 1 at Truminds Software Systems.

 👯 I’m looking to collaborate on **Open Source Projects using JavaScript, Typescript**.